sophiehlee/Predicting-Housing-Price-with-Linear-Regression/README.md

 # Predicting-Housing-Price-with-Linear-Regression

-My blog post on the projet: https://sophiehlee2.wixsite.com/dsblog/post/predicting-housing-prices-using-linear-regression
+My blog post on the project: https://sophiehlee2.wixsite.com/dsblog/post/predicting-housing-prices-using-linear-regression

 ## About the data set